 9. It isn’t helpful or doesn’t work.

-If your child is refusing accommodations or isn’t sure about using them, it’s important to understand why.
+If kids are refusing accommodations or not sure about using them, it’s important to understand why.
 That way you can start to think about how to approach the issue.
-Just keep in mind that there isn’t always one solution.
-One place to start is by asking
+Just keep in mind that there isn’t always just one solution.